gottadiveintopython/kivyx.utils.fontfinder/README.md

 # FontFinder

 [Youtube](https://www.youtube.com/watch?v=iBDteZhJ3kE) (video is older, and the api is different)

-This module helps to find fonts that support arbitrary language.
+This module helps to find fonts that support specified language.
-So you no longer need to put font files into your apk.
+So you no longer need to put font files into your app.

 ## Usage